logandgsmith/WashOut/README.md

 # WashOut!
 A simple browser game created as a fun easter egg if a user encounters a 404 error on [The Laundr Website](https://www.laundr.io/).
+Please checkout the [live application](https://washout.herokuapp.com/WashOut).

 ## Before You Begin
 This application no longer uses a database to comply with the request that no customer information be kept.
 If needs change and a database is needed, uncomment the lines at the beginning of